 Dramatic appeal of the Gullah Geechee Corridor swamp

-Lithograph above:: Harriet Tubman’s Raid along South Carolina’s Combahee River, illustration in Harper's Weekly, volume VII, no. 340 (1863 July 4) A July 10, 1863 report in Boston’s Commonwealth newspaper, described the waterscape: “About ten miles north of Port Royal Island, Harriet’s station, was St. Helena Island, and between this island and the mainland of South Carolina was the water known as St. Helena Sound.
+Lithograph of Harriet Tubman’s Raid along South Carolina’s Combahee River, illustration in Harper's Weekly, volume VII, no. 340 (1863 July 4) A July 10, 1863 report in Boston’s Commonwealth newspaper, described the waterscape: “About ten miles north of Port Royal Island, Harriet’s station, was St. Helena Island, and between this island and the mainland of South Carolina was the water known as St. Helena Sound.
 The Combahee River, a narrow, jagged stream that ran about fifty miles into the interior of the State, began at the Sound and on its banks were rice fields and marshes.”
-Italics added,
+Italics added.

 The Gullah Geechee Corridor extends across the swampy coastal area of Georgia where Alice Walker’s The Color Purple novel is set.
-The swamp crossing scene above is from the 2023 movie adaptation of the novel.
-(Still photo sourced from Oprah Winfrey Films).

 The movie’s director Blitz Bazawule says that the swamp setting dramatically highlights Shug Avery’s first appearance at the juke joint in this New York Times “Anatomy of a Scene.”